nlekkerman/infinite-guess/README.md

   - The invitation includes details about the potential benefits of participating in the challenge.

 - **Reward Information:**
-  - Details about the potential reward for providing a correct answer are presented same as waring what will happen if answer is wrong.
+  - Details about the potential reward for providing a correct answer are presented same as warning what will happen if the answer is wrong.
   - Players can assess the risk and reward before deciding to accept or decline the challenge.

 - **Accept and Decline Buttons:**
   - Two buttons, "Accept" and "Decline," are displayed at the bottom of the screen.
   - Players can choose to accept the challenge and proceed or decline and continue with regular gameplay.

-### Challenge Features:
+## Challenge Features:

 - **Hidden Numbers Challenge:**
   - In a special challenge round, two numbers are hidden behind "cards."